 A network place offers:

-Housing and tenancy support – Some people are stepping down from other services or are homeless.
+Housing related support – Some people are stepping down from other services or are homeless.
 Others already have a home but are struggling with the responsibility.
 We can support people to get housing in the network area or support them in their current property.

 The property will always be in their name.
 It is not tied to their support.